cryoraj/AmazonCustomerCoupon/README.md

 4. **Coupon Type Strategy**
    - Invest in **coffee house** and **inexpensive restaurant coupons**, which drive the highest engagement.
    - Rethink or reposition **expensive restaurant coupons**, possibly by bundling with events or exclusive perks.

-5. **Next Steps**
-   - Build a **predictive model** (e.g., logistic regression or decision trees) to automate customer targeting.
-   - Run **A/B tests** using demographic and contextual insights to validate impact on real-world coupon redemption.
 ---

 ## Tools Used